swgriffith/azure-guides/networking-overview/part1-kubenet.md

                                             vethd3b9c108
 ```

-Further, if we look at the routes defined on our machine we can see that any traffic destined for our pod cidr should be sent to that cbr0 bridge interface.
+Further, if we look at the routes defined on our machine we can see that any traffic destined for our pod cidr should be sent to that cbr0 bridge interface, and the traffic leaving our cbr0 bridge should go to the default route (0.0.0.0)...which uses eth0 and points to our network gateway address (10.220.1.1).

 ```bash
 # Get Routes